top of page

 • Technology areas for gaming, creating, and exploring

-• A kitchen for snacks or lunch at any time
+• A kitchen for snacks or eating at any time

 Kids move fluidly between activities, guided by interest and capacity rather than rigid schedules.